 The 2002 Protocol to the Athens Convention entered into force in England on 23 April 2014.
-The 2002 Protocol increases the limit for carrier liability contained in the Athens Convention to 250,000 SDRs for each passenger's injury or death.
-The 2002 Protocol also introduces changes to the liability regime for the loss of, or damage to, cabin luggage (2,500 SDRs per passenger per carriage) and compulsory insurance of 250,000 SDRs per passenger.
+This Protocol increases the limit for carrier liability contained in the Athens Convention to 250,000 SDRs for each passenger's injury or death.
+It also introduces changes to the liability regime for the loss of, or damage to, cabin luggage (2,500 SDRs per passenger per carriage) and compulsory insurance of 250,000 SDRs per passenger.

-Although the Athens Convention usually applies to international carriage, under the Carriage of Passengers and their Luggage by Sea (Domestic Carriage) Order SI 1987/60, English law extends the Convention's protections to domestic voyages where the points of arrival and departure are within the United Kingdom.
+Although the Athens Convention usually applies to international carriage, under the Carriage of Passengers and their Luggage by Sea (Domestic Carriage) Order SI 1987/60, English law extends the Convention's protections to domestic voyages for which the points of arrival and departure are within the United Kingdom.

-The Package Travel Regulations apply to packages where two elements of travel, accommodation and other services are sold together.
-This, therefore, covers cruises and potentially overnight ferries.
-These Regulations set out a consumer protection regime, which includes details of the information to be provided to passengers, and that the tour operator is responsible to the passenger for performance of the package.
+The Package Travel Regulations apply to packages in which two elements of travel, accommodation and other services are sold together.
+Therefore, this covers cruises and, potentially, overnight ferries.
+These Regulations set out a consumer protection regime, which includes details of the information to be provided to passengers and that the tour operator is responsible to the passenger for performance of the package.

 vii Seafarers' rights